 So what is metadata?
 It’s all the additional information about a photo that’s stored in your image file.
-It includes information recorded by your camera, like time and date, GPS coordinates, exposure, and focal length.
+It includes information recorded by your camera, like time and date, GPS coordinates, exposure, focal length and the make and model of the camera itself.

 Sell, Sell, Sell